NoobGoober/WobblyModUtility/README.md

 This program is not official and is not endorsed by the Wobbly Life developers

+We do NOT ALLOW you to use this tool to pirate and crack the game.
+Anybody asking for help with a pirated version will be warned then ignored.

+Get help in the discussions tab

 # Usage
 1. Download and launch the program
 2. On the to bar, select choose path and navigate to your installation of Wobbly Life (This will be saved for the future)